postmanlabs/newman/README.md

   Specifies the number of times the collection has to be run when used in conjunction with iteration data file.

 - `--folder <name>`<br />
-  Run requests within a particular folder/folders or specific reqeusts in a collection.
+  Run requests within a particular folder/folders or specific requests in a collection.
 Multiple folders or requests can be specified by using
   --folder multiple times, like so: --folder f1 --folder f2 --folder r1 --folder r2.